Same-sex marriage in Virginia: Legal restrictions

+Repeal of discriminatory statutes

-On February 3, 2015, following the legalization of same-sex marriage in Virginia, the Senate voted in favor of a bill to update Virginia's statutory laws by making all references to marriage gender-neutral.
+On February 3, 2015, following the legalization of same-sex marriage in Virginia in Bostic, the Senate voted in favor of a bill to update Virginia's statutory laws by making all references to marriage gender-neutral.
 The bill was sponsored by Senator Adam Ebbin and enjoyed bipartisan support.
-The bill died in a House subcommittee, however.
-In January 2016, Senator Ebbin introduced a similar bill, which later died without a vote.
-Representative Marcus Simon introduced a similar bill to the House in January 2018, and an companion bill was introduced to the Senate by Ebbin.
+However, it died in a House subcommittee.
+In January 2016, Senator Ebbin introduced a similar bill, which also later died without a vote.
+Representative Marcus Simon introduced a similar bill to the House in January 2018, and a companion bill was introduced to the Senate by Ebbin.
 None of them passed into law.

-On January 28, 2020, the House of Delegates approved a bill (HB 1490) repealing provisions of the Code of Virginia that banned same-sex marriage and civil unions, in a 63–34 vote.
+On January 28, 2020, the House of Delegates approved a bill (HB 1490), introduced by Nancy Guy, repealing provisions of the Code of Virginia that banned same-sex marriage and civil unions, in a 63–34 vote.
 On February 17, the bill passed the Senate by 28 votes to 12.
 It was signed into law by Governor Ralph Northam on March 3.
-An identical measure (SB 17) passed the Senate on January 21 in 25–13 vote, and the House on February 19 in a 62–38 vote.
+An identical measure (SB 17), introduced by Ebbin, passed the Senate on January 21 in 25–13 vote, and the House on February 19 in a 62–38 vote.
 It was signed into law by Governor Northam on March 6.
 Both measures took effect on July 1, 2020.

 On January 24, 2023, the Virginia Senate passed a bill 25–12 affirming the right of same-sex couples to marry.
-The legislation would add the following statement to state law, "A marriage between two parties shall be lawful regardless of the sex of such persons, provided that such marriage is not otherwise prohibited by the provisions of this title.
+The legislation would have added the following statement to state law, "A marriage between two parties shall be lawful regardless of the sex of such persons, provided that such marriage is not otherwise prohibited by the provisions of this title.
 Religious organizations and members of the clergy acting in their religious capacity shall have the right to refuse to perform any marriage."
+The bill failed to pass the House of Delegates.
+A similar bill was introduced in the 2024 legislative session by six Democratic lawmakers.
+The legislation was passed 22–18 in the Senate on February 13, and passed the House on February 21, 2024 by 58 votes to 42.
+Governor Glenn Youngkin signed it into law on March 8, 2024.
+The law states:

 Constitutional amendments

+Marshall-Newman Amendment

 On February 26, 2005, the House of Delegates voted 79–17 in favor of a constitutional amendment, known as the Marshall-Newman Amendment, that would ban same-sex marriage and any "legal status for relationships of unmarried individuals that intends to approximate the design, qualities, significance, or effects of marriage".
 That same day, the Virginia Senate voted 30–10 in favor of the amendment.
 An amendment to the Constitution of Virginia requires approval by two succeeding elected legislatures.
 As such, on January 13, 2006, the House of Delegates voted 73–22 in favor of the amendment, and on February 17 the Senate voted 29–11 in favor.
 On November 7, 2006, Virginia voters approved the constitutional amendment, which took effect on January 1, 2007.